Observability through logs: Centralized logging with Loki & querying via LogQL

 Go to the Resources tab and view the

-application logs again. -
+backendapplication logs again.

 You should see that all previous logs now disappear and there are only new logs from the new Pod we’ve just scaled up.